SAP/openui5-docs/docs/Interaction_Tracking_for_Performance_Measurement_b2825ea.md

 		<tr>
 			<td> `busyDuration` </td>
 			<td> `Number` </td>
-			<td>Time how long a `GlobalBusyIndicator` was rendered and hence blocking the UI during an interaction</td>
+			<td>Time during which a `BusyIndicator` was rendered and hence blocking the UI during an interaction</td>
 		</tr>
 	</tbody>
 </table>